 Our policy aligns with current national planning policies and guidance:

 NPPF para.
-108a and 110a give priority to pedestrian and cycle movements, and have access to high quality public transport facilities
+110a, 112a,b and 113 give priority to pedestrian and cycle movements, and have access to high quality public transport facilities

 NPPG para.
 013-015 Transport assessments and statements